Facebook changes its name to Meta in major rebrand

 In 2015, Google restructured its company calling its parent firm Alphabet, however, the name has not caught on.

-Facebook boss Mark Zuckerberg announced the new name after unveiling plans to build a "metaverse" - an online world where people can game, work and communicate in a virtual environment, often using VR headsets.
+Facebook boss Mark Zuckerberg announced the new name as he unveiled plans to build a "metaverse" - an online world where people can game, work and communicate in a virtual environment, often using VR headsets.

 He said the existing brand could not "possibly represent everything that we're doing today, let alone in the future", and needed to change.